Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 </YubiKeyPolicies>
 ```

-Transferring the Slot and Serial Number of the Yubikey into the _commonName_ of the issued certificate (in combination with the `cn` attribute from a [mapped](#ds-mapping) Active Directory object).
+Transferring the Slot and Serial Number of the YubiKey into the _commonName_ of the issued certificate (in combination with the `cn` attribute from a [mapped](#ds-mapping) Active Directory object).

 > Note that the _commonName_ [is subject to a length constraint](#modify-subject-dn) determined by Microsoft AD CS.